MicrosoftDocs/mesh-docs/mesh/overview.md

 ### Why immersive?

-Immersive experiences have unique attributes that create a perception of being physically together in a 3D digital space, including spatial interaction, co-presence, and immersion.
-Digital engagement is evolving from audio to video, and now to spatial interaction.
+Immersive experiences have unique attributes, including spatial interaction, co-presence, and immersion, that create a perception of being physically together in a 3D digital space.
+Digital engagement is evolving from audio to video and now to spatial interaction.

 **Spatial awareness** through directionality and distance enables multiple small group discussions in the same place, adding familiar human elements to digital connections.
 Spending time in the same 3D environment also creates a powerful sense of togetherness, or co-presence, even without actively speaking.